AStar: Boosting Multimodal Reasoning with Automated Structured Thinking: Acknowledgments

 \section{Acknowledgments}

-This work is supported by the Excellent Youth Program of State Key Laboratory of Multimodal Artificial Intelligence Systems (No. MAIS2024311) and Youth Science Fund Project of National Natural Science Foundation of China (No. 62201572).
+This work is supported by the National Natural Science Foundation of China (No. U2436210), Excellent Youth Program of State Key Laboratory of Multimodal Artificial Intelligence Systems (No. MAIS2024311) and Youth Science Fund Project of National Natural Science Foundation of China (No. 62201572).